Color television: Europe

 The first two color television broadcasts in Europe were made by early tests in France (SECAM) between 1963 and 1966, then officially launched in October 1967 and by the UK's BBC2 beginning on 1 July 1967 and West Germany's Das Erste and ZDF in August, both using the PAL system.
 They were followed by the Netherlands in September (PAL).
 On 1 October 1968, the first scheduled television program in color was broadcast in Switzerland.
 Denmark, Norway, Sweden, Finland, Austria, East Germany, Czechoslovakia, and Hungary all started regular color broadcasts around 1969–1970.
 Ireland's national TV station RTÉ began using color in 1968 for recorded programs; the first outside broadcast made in color for RTÉ Television was when Ireland hosted the Eurovision Song Contest in Dublin in 1971.
 The PAL system spread through most of Western Europe.

-More European countries introduced color television using the PAL system in the 1970s and early 1980s; examples include Belgium (1971), Bulgaria (1971, but not fully implemented until 1972), SFR Yugoslavia (1971), Spain (1972, but not fully implemented until 1977), Iceland (1973, but not fully implemented until 1976), Portugal (1975, but not fully implemented until 1980), Albania (1981), Turkey (1981) and Romania (1983, but not fully implemented until 1985–1991).
+More European countries introduced color television using the PAL system in the 1970s and early 1980s; examples include Spain (1972), Belgium (1971), Bulgaria (1972), SFR Yugoslavia (1971), Iceland (1973), Portugal (1979), Albania (1981), Turkey (1981) and Romania (1983).
 In Italy there were debates to adopt a national color television system, the ISA, developed by Indesit, but that idea was scrapped.
-As a result, and after a test during the 1972 Summer Olympics, Italy was one of the last European countries to officially adopt the PAL system in the 1976–1977 season.
+As a result, and after a test during the 1972 Summer Olympics, Italy was one of the last European countries to officially adopt the PAL system in the 1976–77 season.

 France, Luxembourg, and most of the Eastern Bloc along with their overseas territories opted for SECAM.
 SECAM was a popular choice in countries with much hilly terrain, and countries with a very large installed base of older monochrome equipment, which could cope much better with the greater ruggedness of the SECAM signal.
 However, for many countries the decision was more down to politics than technical merit.

 A drawback of SECAM for production is that, unlike PAL or NTSC, certain post-production operations of encoded SECAM signals are not really possible without a significant drop in quality.
 As an example, a simple fade to black is trivial in NTSC and PAL: one merely reduces the signal level until it is zero.
 However, in SECAM the color difference signals, which are frequency modulated, need first to be decoded to e.g. RGB, then the fade-to-black is applied, and finally the resulting signal is re-encoded into SECAM.
 Because of this, much SECAM video editing was actually done using PAL equipment, then the resultant signal was converted to SECAM.
 Another drawback of SECAM is that comb filtering, allowing better color separation, is of limited use in SECAM receivers.
 This was not, however, much of a drawback in the early days of SECAM as such filters were not readily available in high-end TV sets before the 1990s.